labermt/CST136SRS00/README.md

 		*Number of doors to disclose cannot be greater than total number of doors

-Issues: Input checking only checks if arg is an int that is greater than zero, any other char as an arg will crash.
+Issues: Input checking only checks if arg is an int that is greater than zero, strings will cause a crash
 		Ran out of time to impliment this correctly.
-But if this is being used as a utility, hopefully the person using it would check this README :)

 ---